intarchboard/idr-workshop/problem-statement.md

 Beyond these, current proposals designed to create modes of operation and features more suited to using BGP as an interior gateway protocol, especially for large-scale data center fabrics, are either being considered or adopted.
 Some implementations have also used characteristics of BGP's operation, such as "magic AS numbers," to implement features on data center fabrics.

 These additional features all support well-known use cases, and so add value to the protocol.
+There is no doubt that each of these use cases is valuable.

 However, these extensions also add complexity to the protocol, and often run counter to the original intent of BGP--an exterior gateway protocol designed to carry policy-focused routing between independent network operators across the public Internet.
 The result is a protocol of increasingly byzantine complexity full of non-orthogonal "knobs" that partially contradict each other and hence more and more difficult to understand, more and more difficult to implement, and ultimately difficult to manage.

 The sections below consider some of the problems with the current generation of BGP (some of which are related to the inclusion of deeper support for services, others of which are a result of BGP's basic design).